haraka/Haraka/docs/Header.md

 * header.add(key, value)

 Adds a header with the given name and value.
+DO NOT USE.
+This is transparent to the transaction and it will not see the header you added.
+Instead use `transaction.add_header(key, value)` which will add the header to the data part of the email.

 * header.lines()